 What can be recycled?

-Households are required to recycle.
 Plastics #1-7 and some metals are recyclable.
-Click here for the full list of DOs and DON'Ts!
+Click here for the full list of what can and can't be recycled.

 If you have flattened cardboard that is too big to be placed in the box, it is fine to place it under the box so it doesn’t blow away.
 Flattened cardboard should be cut in lengths no longer that 4’ and if there is more than ½ cubic yard, should be bundled and tied.